yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -   Moving the Health Probe from TCP to HTTP on the load balancer gives a deeper more application centric view into the web server health.
 It will help avoid any intermittent problems that customers experienced in the past.

-    -   Providing Scale Sets for the Web farm deployment allows for configurable scaling (up and down) based on Litware's desires.
+    -   Providing Scale Sets for the Web farm deployment allows for configurable scaling (up and down) based on Contoso's desires.
 It allows for this to occur automatically without manual intervention and will help with the issue of deploying manually and then typically not remembering to remove the extra servers when they are no longer needed.

     -   Scale Sets are automatically deployed into availability sets so the servers as they scale will be spread across update and fault domains via the Azure fabric.

     *SQL Always-On configuration details*

-    SQL Server is critical to the availability of the applications at Litware.
+    SQL Server is critical to the availability of the applications at Contoso.
 SQL will be implemented using a total of three Servers configured using Always-On Availability Groups.
 The two servers in West Central US comprise a single primary and a secondary, synchronously replica of the database.
 The two SQL servers will be deployed into an Azure availability set and are configured behind an internal load balancer which will allow client machines to connect to the listener which will direct traffic to the machines that is designated as the primary replica machine.

     The SQL Servers will use premium managed disks with a database and log files on separate disks.
 The TempDB will be housed on the local host SSD drive and split to match the number of cores in the VM.